vkbo/novelWriter/docs/source/int_started.rst

 download it from the python.org_ website. novelWriter should work with Python 3.6 or higher, but it is recommended that you install the latest version of Python.

-Also, make sure you select the "Add Python to PATH" option during installation.
+Also, make sure you select the "Add Python to PATH" option during installation, otherwise the ``python`` command will not work in the command line window.

 .. image:: images/python_win_install.png
    :width: 600